RitamRoa/tel-eng/README.md

 # Telugu to English Translator

 A web-based application that converts Telugu speech to English text.
 This application runs entirely in the browser and doesn't require any additional installations.
+Basically a web app but PWA

 ## Features